senwu/emmental/docs/user/getting_started.rst

 The Emmental Framework
 ----------------------

-The Emmental framework can be broken into five components.
+The Emmental framework can be broken into four components.

   #.
 Dataset
-  #.
-Dataloader
   #.
 Task
   #.
 Model
   #.
 Learning